 Here I've listed my acting projects in the various genres, including descriptions and brief reminiscences in reverse chronological order.
-For more, my old acting blog can be found here.
 I've included photos whenever I can, but in some cases it has proven difficult (particularly theatre), because I worked before the days of Facebook and Instagram, and in general I don't have many photos from those days.
+To the right, you will find my old headshots through the years.
 It surprises me, but people still request autographs from time to time.
 If that's what you want, there is a contact form on the home page.

 Here's something that doesn't fit anywhere else: me doing a monologue in French, recorded in my living room.
 It's edited from a scene in Victor Hugo's Le Roi S'Amuse (The King Amuses Himself), and for a bit of trivia, I did the English version of this monologue in auditions in college: video.

 Soledad Miranda, Una flor en el desierto (2015)